DanielJDufour/advarr/README.md

 ```

 # speed
-- A manual `for (let i = 0; i < arr.length; i++)` will likely always be fastest way to iterate over values.
+A manual `for (let i = 0; i < arr.length; i++)` will likely always be the fastest way to iterate over values.
 If speed is the most important priority, I recommend using a for loop.
 That said, I have written this library to be as fast as possible while providing an intuitive and large set of callback arguments.
 Several of the callback values like `length` and `percent` are actually getters and only calculated if you use them.

 # parameters
 Here's a complete list of parameters passed into the callback function